KhodaeiDev/Social-Media/README.md

 # Social Media v1.00

-### A social media application Like instagram with users, posts, likes and comments - developed using Ejs template engine, NodeJs, ExpressJs and MongoDB.
+### This social media project, similar to Instagram, has been developed using the MVC architecture.
+Key features include user account creation, adding posts, editing profile information, liking posts, and following other users.

+**Note:** This is an early version of the project and is not yet complete.
+New features are currently being developed and added.

 ## Development tools